agraef/pd-lua/tutorial/pd-lua-intro.md

 end
 ~~~

-Lua is a dynamically-typed language, so this little glitch becomes apparent only when you actually send a bang message to the object, which causes the following error to be logged in the console:
+Lua is a dynamically-typed language, so this little glitch becomes apparent only when you actually send a `bang` message to the object, which causes the following error to be logged in the console:

 ~~~
 error: foo.pd_lua: 41: error: invalid atoms table [outlet 1]
 ... click the link above to track it down, or click the 'Find Last Error' item in the Edit menu.
 ~~~

-This message actually comes from the C routine deep down in Pd-Lua which parses the arguments to the `outlet` method and checks them for validity before it sends any data through the outlet.
+This message actually comes from the C routine deep down in Pd-Lua which checks the arguments of the `outlet` method for validity before it sends any data through the outlet.
 In this case it took issue with the `atoms` argument.
 If you see that message, it's a telltale sign that you tried to output an atom not properly wrapped in a Lua table.
 The message also tells you about the outlet number which caused the issue, and the line number with the definition of the method in which the error happened (which is the `foo:in_1_bang` method in this case).
 So it's not the *exact* location of the `self:outlet()` call, but still close enough so that you can easily find that spot with the extra information provided in the error message.

-Now to fix the error, simply go to the line number from the error message in the editor to find the method with the error, and edit the `outlet` call to add the curly braces around `self.counter` back in again.
+To actually fix the error, simply go to the line number from the error message in the editor to find the method with the error, and edit the `outlet` call to add the curly braces around `self.counter` back in.
 In case you already closed the editor, recall that you can just click on the error message (or use the "Find Last Error" operation) to locate the object, then right-click the object and open it.

 ## Inlets and outlets